HDLs, LDLs, hyperlipidemia and hypercholesterolemia: what do they all mean, and are they putting you at risk for a heart attack?

 - Engaging elders in physician-approved exercise programs

 - Providing safe, reliable transportation for elders to outings to enhance activity levels

 - Grocery shopping to ensure the fridge and pantry are stocked with healthy choices

 - Serving as a friendly companion to motivate elders to live their best possible lives

 - And more

 Contact us any time at 410-357-9640 for more tips and resources to help improve heart health, and to request a free in-home consultation to take the first step in making life healthier for your elder loved ones.
-We’re pleased to provide the highest quality companion care services in Towson, MD and the surrounding areas.
+We’re pleased to provide the highest quality home care in Lutherville and the surrounding areas.